Everything we know so far about the Liverpool explosion

 Who is behind the blast?

-Three men, aged 29, 26 and 21, have been arrested in connection with the incident.
+The Sun reported he was a Jordanian national who had spent time in Iraq, where his mother was from, however this has not been officially confirmed.

-The arrests took place in Sutcliffe Street, in Kensington, Liverpool, where witnesses saw armed officers approach a terraced house only a few hours after the hospital blast.
+Four men in their 20s were arrested under Section 41 of the Terrorism Act in the Kensington area of Liverpool following the incident.

-Properties on Rutland Avenue near Sefton Park were raided by armed officers.
-The first raid, at around 1pm on Sunday, happened on Rutland Avenue.
+Three of the men - aged 21, 26 and 29 - were on Sunday night arrested in Sutcliffe Street, where witnesses described seeing armed officers approach a terraced house only a few hours after the hospital blast.

-The second happened around Sutcliffe Street and Boaler Street at about 2pm.
+A fourth man, aged 20, was also detained in the same area of the city on Monday.

 Is the blast terror related?